ICG : Notification of Major Holdings

 11. Additional Information

-This notification is prompted by a 3% to <3% change at Direct Interest Level (Box 8A only), noting that the Direct Interest holding including Financial Instruments (Box 8B1 remains >3%)
+This notification is prompted by a <3% to 3% change at Direct Interest Level (Box 8A only).

 12. Date of Completion